jgettings/HomeAutomation/README.md

 # Technical TODO List

-1. Fix jenkins auto-run
-2. Make it run when the server reboots
+1. Make it run when the server reboots
-3. Consolidate the build into one js file?